 Tip: Drive the Trail Ridge Road in Rocky Mountain National Park as early as possible to avoid traffic and see more wildlife.
 Due to construction, the road was closed until 7am everyday while we were visiting Rocky Mountain National Park but we were some of the first people on it at 7am, likely contributing to our numerous wildlife sightings.
 Driving back in the afternoon, the road was much busier and we were glad we had made our stops at the lookouts in the morning as it was more difficult to pull off along the road with the afternoon traffic.

-Day 5 The Perfect One Week Hiking Itinerary for Rocky Mountain National Park: Hike Lion Lake
+Day 5 One Week Rocky Mountain National Park Itinerary: Hike Lion Lake

 Day 5 was another early day, as we arrived at the Wild Basin Trailhead before 6am.
 With about 14 miles of hiking ahead of us, to the very idyllic Lion Lake (12.6-14 Miles, depending on your route from Wild Basin Trailhead, 3,031 feet of Elevation Gain, Out & Back), we made sure to get an early start to our hike in order to summit the lake prior to potential afternoon storms.